Covid-19 and your information - Updated on 17 April 2020

 Information is collected in a number of ways; via your healthcare professional, in referral details from your GP or information directly given by you.

-Patients should note that calls to the Trust's main switchboard numbers may be recorded for training and monitoring purposes.
+Patients should note that calls to the Trust may be recorded for training and monitoring purposes.

 It is not always easy to understand formal communications.
 If you find this information difficult to take in, please do not hesitate to contact a member of our staff and we will take the time to talk it through with you.